A-narang/Message-Board/README.md

 ### To Start Locally:
   1. git clone https://github.com/A-Narang/Message-Board.git
   2. cd c4c in the terminal
-  3. Start the server with by entering npm start in the terminal
+  3. Enter npm start in the terminal
   4. go to http://localhost:8080/

 ## Overview